Both SSH key and password authentication have their pros and cons. Understand them to make the right choice for your company.

 We understand why you’d want to use password authentication.
 It’s convenient to set up and everyone knows how to log in with usernames and passwords.

 SSH key authentication is much more secure.
 And when you’re transferring your sensitive files and data to the cloud, security is paramount.
-That’s why we use SSH keys as the default method of authentication for SFTP Gateway.
+That’s why we use SSH keys as the default method of authentication for SFTP Gateway for AWS and SFTP Gateway for Azure.

 Do you use passwords or SSH keys for authentication?
 Why?
 We’d love to hear from you.